h4ckyou/h4ckyou.github.io/_posts/2025-11-25-journey-to-icc25.md

 After this, we went for the award ceremony

-Team Europe won both the Jeopardy and AD CTF, congratulations to team 🎉
+Team Europe won both the Jeopardy and AD CTF, congratulations to them 🎉
 ![Europe](europe.jpg)

 We were given a coin (kinda like a metal) as a token of appreciation for our participation: